 Ultimate Adventure: For the ultimate adventure, hike to the top of Longs Peak, the only fourteener in the park.
 This is a tough fourteener and many people who attempt it never make it to the summit, turning around early because of storms or the difficult conditions.

-Rocky Mountain National Park in One Day: Start off on one of the hiking trails.
+Rocky Mountain National Park in One Day: With one day in Rocky Mountain National park, start off on one of the hiking trails.
 Emerald and Dream Lakes is an essential Rocky Mountain hike but there are tons more to choose from.
 In the afternoon, drive Trail Ridge Road, visit the highest visitor center in the USA, and see how many elk and bighorn sheep you can count.